The best Monopoly board game alternatives to play this Christmas

 If you want to enjoy Monopoly anew, maybe check the rules and make sure you're playing it as the designer intended.
 If not, then here are six alternatives you might appreciate instead, which push the same buttons that make people like Monopoly, but without the downsides.

-And we have loads more board recommendations of all kinds in our guides, of course.
+And we have loads more board game recommendations of all kinds in our guides, of course.

 1. Camel Up